Malaysia swears in new prime minister as Mahathir forced out

 “This is a very strange thing,” said Mahathir.
 “This is the losers that will form the government,” he added, referring to the outcome of the 2018 election.

-He said he had the support of 114 of parliament’s 222 members, but it was not guaranteed that they would all support him at a vote in a country of tangled political interests where horse-trading is commonplace.
+He said he had the support of 114 of parliament’s 222 members, but it was not guaranteed that they would all support him should it come to a vote.

+In a sign of support drifting away, a later statement from his Pakatan coalition said 112 lawmakers supported convening parliament as scheduled on March 9.
+The New Straits Times quoted the parliament speaker as saying the date would depend on the new prime minister, but it would probably be later.

-Mathathir questioned whether a government involving the former ruling party would be as ready to pursue graft cases against its politicians.
+Mahathir questioned whether a government involving the former ruling party would be as ready to pursue graft cases against its politicians.
 Those include former prime minister Najib Razak, who is now on trial for corruption.

 A week of twists and turns in Malaysian politics began with Mahathir’s resignation, breaking his alliance with Anwar as he proposed a national unity government without party loyalties that would have given him greater authority.

-But Anwar then launched his own bid to become prime minister while Muhyiddin built his alliance.
+But Anwar then launched a bid to become prime minister, while Muhyiddin built his own alliance.

 It was down to the king to decide who would have the best chance to form a government.
 Although Mahathir and Anwar said they had reunited on Saturday and now had majority support, the king announced Muhyiddin as the candidate.

-About 200 protesters gathered in Kuala Lumpur late on Saturday to protest against the king’s decision.
+About 200 protesters gathered in Kuala Lumpur late on Saturday to protest the king’s decision.
 Police said they were investigating a Twitter post that encouraged people to join the protest, which they said was illegal.

 Muhyiddin is from Mahathir’s Bersatu party, but had shown himself ready to work with UMNO - from which he had been sacked in 2016 after questioning former prime minister Najib’s handling of the 1MDB corruption scandal.